jdabtieu/litctf-2022-return/rev-addition.md

 Instead of trying to figure out the values ourselves, we can run the program in GDB and pause right before each comparison to see what the current letter of the flag should be.

-The binary is stripped, so we'll have to slowly find out way to main.
+The binary is stripped, so we'll have to slowly find our way to main.
 Run `starti` and then keep running `ni` until the current instruction is `call   QWORD PTR [rip+0x2ea6]`.
 The guessed argument contains the address of main.
+The next instruction to be run is `si`, to step into main.

 ![](https://cdn.discordapp.com/attachments/359503958601105418/1003403818014359783/unknown.png)